jesslyw/bsky-social-manager/README.md

 A social media agent combined with human-in-the-loop interface to engage with and manage mentions of your Bluesky account

+The bot uses the [AT Protocol](https://atproto.com/) to communicate with Bluesky and is powered by [@skyware/bot](https://skyware.js.org/guides/bot/introduction/getting-started/).

+It listens for mentions and replies to an account you provide.
+When it receives an incoming post it will trigger a LangGraph graph with the text from the post, and reply using the output from the flow.

 ## Features